 - Unsolicited commercial faxes

 - Alcohol advertising

 - Tobacco advertising

-To promote advertising self-regulation, the IAA assists its Chapters and other bodies involved in setting up appropriate codes and systems in their countries, as wel as systems for dealingwith trans-border complaints within regional trading blocs.
+To promote advertising self-regulation, the IAA assists its Chapters and other bodies involved in setting up appropriate codes and systems in their countries, as well as systems for dealing with trans-border complaints within regional trading blocs.

 Current Regulatory Codes

 - Click here for the ICC’s consolidated code of Advertising and Marketing Communications.

 - Click here for the 2011 IAA/AFAA Study of Advertising Self- Regulation in Asia and Australia.

 - Click here for the Code of Commercial Conduct in the Advertising Sector in Spanish.

 Foundation for Advertising Research’s website on best practice advertising regulation